Last Updated on Dec 6, 2022 by Aradhana Gotur

 Intraday trading means buying and selling stocks on the same trading day.
 The aim is not to invest, but to make a profit out of the fluctuation of stock prices.

 Equity delivery, on the other hand, means you buy a stock for investment purposes.
 Meaning, you hold the stock for a while in your demat account before selling it to make a profit.

 This series is solely meant for trading block deals or placing bulk orders for shares.
 These are massive deals that are required to have at least 5,00,000 shares in one bundle.
-Else, the value of the deal has to be Rs 5 crore.
-Transactions under the BL series happen on ‘Block Deal window’ and are executed in a single instance.
-You can only trade BL stock series from 9:15 to 9:50 am, after which the Block Window is shut.
+Else, the value of the deal has to be Rs.
+5 cr.
+Transactions under the BL series happen on the ‘Block Deal window’ and are executed in a single instance.
+You can only trade BL stock series from 9:15 am to 9:50 am, after which the Block Window is shut.

 This NSE stock series is an exit route for small investors who are looking to sell physical shares.
 However, investors are only allowed to sell a maximum of 500 shares.